kyren/piccolo/README.md

 "fuel" system.

-Lua and Lua driven callback code *always* happens within some call to `Thread::step` (either directly or recursively through an outer `Thread::step` in the case of coroutines). `Thread::step` has a `fuel` parameter which controls how long the VM should run before pausing, with fuel measured (roughly) in units of VM instructions.
+Lua and Lua driven callback code *always* happens within some call to `Executor::step`.
+This method takes a `fuel` parameter which controls how long the VM should run before pausing, with fuel measured (roughly) in units of VM instructions.

-Different amounts of fuel provided to `Thread::step` bound the amount of Lua execution that can occur, bounding both the CPU time used and also the amount of memory allocation that can occur within a single `Thread::step` call (assuming certain rules are followed w.r.t. provided callbacks).
+Different amounts of fuel provided to `Executor::step` bound the amount of Lua execution that can occur, bounding both the CPU time used and also the amount of memory allocation that can occur within a single `Executor::step` call (assuming certain rules are followed w.r.t. provided callbacks).

 The VM also now accurately tracks all memory allocated within its inner